Right now, I’m going to coin the phrase, You’ve Got to HIIT to Get Fit!

 HIIT stands for High Intensity Interval Training and if done correctly, it can streamline your physique and pump up your metabolism better than any other type of training.

 The term HIIT extends to a wide array of training protocols and styles of exercise that have the ability to provide similar benefits, with some styles having additional benefit depending on the protocol selected.
 While the list below should encompass a large portion of the available options to perform HIIT, this list is not all inclusive.

 1. Sprint Interval Training(SIT)

 – SIT can be done anywhere, anytime, by anyone.
 Performing SIT requires literally no equipment (but can be done with equipment if desired).
-All you have to do is alternate going fast and slow doing your desired form of cardiovascular exercise.
+All you have to do is alternate going fast and slow doing your desired form of cardiovascular exercise, for more fitness tips and information visit the River Front Times website.
 Whether it’s summer and you want to run, bike, walk, swim or roller blade outside, or you prefer to go inside and use the stair stepper or elliptical, that’s up to you.

 Across literature there is a lot of debate and dissimilar information regarding optimal interval timing.
 From what I’ve read and utilized, these are the SIT intervals that have worked best for myself and my clients:

 Beginners: Utilize a work to rest ratio of 1:3.
 For example, sprint as hard as you can for 10 seconds, and then walk for 30 seconds.